Merchant Terms and Conditions

 6. Merchants are obliged to provide Customer Service to support the Transaction process using FasaPay system to FasaPay users.

-7. Merchant Information and Audit
+9. Merchant and Audit Information

-8. Merchant will immediately notify FasaPay in writing if there are any material changes to the Merchant's Information, with complete details about such changes and any supporting documentation reasonably required by FasaPay.
+10. Merchant will immediately notify FasaPay in writing if there are any material changes to the Merchant's Information, with complete details about such changes and any supporting documentation reasonably required by FasaPay.

 3. FasaPay's ongoing risk management process and procedures.